Lanier shows unbelievable Crusader courage, faith during comeback

 Yet his story is not about missed opportunities or could-have-been, should-have-been, would-have-been chances.

-“He inspires us in so many ways,” said Dona Lanier.
+“He inspires us in so many ways,” said Dona.
 “He never complains and has kept a wonderful sense of humor about everything, even about his being sick.
 He never says, ‘Why me?”

-That lead has played out to his parents and is felt throughout HCA and the Wallace and Beulaville communities.
-It’s also restored Dona’s faith and generated gratitude and understanding beyond what she ever imagined.
+That lead has played out to his parents and is felt throughout HCA, Wallace and Beulaville communities.
+It also restored Dona’s faith and generated gratitude and understanding beyond what she ever imagined.

 “It became so much more real.”